runcitadel/sdk/README.md

 # Citadel SDK

-Lightweight, type-safe wrapper around the Citadel API.
+<small>Lightweight, type-safe wrapper around the Citadel API.</small>

+The Citadel SDK allows you to easily interact with a Citadel node on the local network in your app.
+It can power your app, but will also be used in the new Citadel dashboard and mobile app.

 **This is a very early proof of concept, please do not use it in production yet.**

 ### Note about ES Modules

-The Node.js version of this package uses ES Modules.
-It can only be imported in true ESM projects, not using `require()`.
+This package uses ES Modules.
+It can only be imported in projects using ESM.
+Trying to `require()` it will fail.

-The browser version also has a CommonJS build, available at `@runcitadel/sdk/browser-cjs/index.browser.cjs`.

 ### Simple example